UConn vs. Saint Mary's (CA): Odds, spread, over/under - NCAA Tournament Second Round

 - UConn has compiled a 22-10-0 record against the spread this season.

-- A total of 19 out of the Huskies' 32 games this season have hit the over.
+- Huskies games have gone over the point total 19 out of 32 times this season.

-- Saint Mary's (CA) has won 18 games against the spread this season, while failing to cover or pushing 15 times.

-- The Gaels and their opponents have combined to hit the over 15 out of 33 times this year.
+- A total of 15 Gaels games this year have hit the over.

 UConn Futures Odds